Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Rolling Stock Planning with Maintenance

-In this section all the parameters and their values ranges of a rolling stock planning problem, are presented and explained.
-These are the trains performing trips between different locations, i.e. stations.
-Furthermore the trains are potentially maintained between their trips -- either periodic or non-periodic.
-In general, time resolution is in minutes [min] and distances are in kilometres [km].
-The considered scheduling horizon is defined by the set~$H \subset \mathbb{N}$ of time points in minutes.
-Typically~$H = \{0, \ldots, e-1\}$ where $0$ is the canonical begin of the scheduling horizon and $e-1$ its end, e.g. $H = \{0, \ldots, 14439\}$ represents one day.
+Here, all parameters of rolling stock planning problems are presented, i.e. the stations and the trains performing trips between them.
+Here a \emph{trip} is an entire end-to-end journey between two stations with potentially many stops along the way performed by one train.
+The trains are potentially maintained between their trips -- either periodic or non-periodic.
+The time resolution is in minutes [min] and distances are in kilometres [km].
+The considered scheduling horizon is defined by an ordered set~$H \subset \mathbb{N}$ of time points in minutes.
+Typically~$H = \{0, \ldots, e-1\}$ where $0$ is the canonical begin of the scheduling horizon and $e-1$ its end, e.g. $H = \{0, \ldots, 1439\}$ represents one day.